Watch out for phrases like these:

 I propose a variation on chess, called Shaman Chess.
 It is played with a standard chess set, plus two “shaman” pieces.
 Each shaman starts the game two spaces in front of its queen.

 Shamans can only move by switching places with another piece.
 There are two ways to do this:

-- On your turn, you may switch your shaman with any other piece you have on the board.
-(Optional: You may not switch with the king or queen.)
+- On your turn, you may switch your shaman with any other piece you have on the board, except for the king or queen.

-- If you capture the enemy shaman.
+- You may capture the enemy shaman.
 However, when you do so, the enemy shaman does not leave the board.
-Rather, it moves to the previous location of the capturing piece.
+Instead, it moves to the previous location of the capturing piece.
 (Afterwards, it still functions normally.)

-I have two ideas for the shaman starting point:
+I have two suggestions for the shape of the piece: